ColiverSEC/Enterprise-IAM-Lab/okta/lifecycle-management.md

 # 🔄 Okta Lifecycle Management Walkthrough

+This lab demonstrates how Okta’s Lifecycle Management (LCM) feature can automatically provision and deprovision users in connected applications and how workflows can enhance automation during key lifecycle events.

 ## 📝 What This Covers
-- Auto-provisioning users to connected apps
+- Auto-provisioning users to connected apps via SCIM
-- Setting up deactivation flows
+- Automatically deactivating users when offboarded from Okta
-- Okta Workflows to send alerts or take actions
+- Using Okta Workflows to send alerts or perform actions on lifecycle events (e.g., deactivation)

 ## 🛠️ Key Steps

-1. **Enable Provisioning for an App**
+1️⃣ **Enable Provisioning for an App**
    - Go to *Applications* → select app → *Provisioning* tab
    - Enable SCIM or API integration